drg-bot/jclouds-site/guides/openstack.md

 * Have a look at how the optional extensions are handled (hint: see [FloatingIPApiLiveTest.testListFloatingIPs()](https://github.com/jclouds/jclouds/blob/master/apis/openstack-nova/src/test/java/org/jclouds/openstack/nova/v2_0/extensions/FloatingIPApiLiveTest.java#L42)).
 * Change the example to do different things that you want to do.
 * Browse the [documentation](/documentation) and have a look at the [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).
-* Return to the [Installation Guide](/documentation/userguide/installation-guide) and have a look at the different ways to integrate jclouds with your project.
-* Join the [jclouds community](/documentation/community) as either a developer or user.
+* Join the [jclouds community](/community/) as either a developer or user.

 ## <a id="pom"></a>OpenStack Dependencies

 This pom.xml file specifies all of the dependencies you'll need to work with OpenStack.
-Replace the jclouds.version X.X.X with the latest version available according to the [Release Notes](http://jclouds.apache.org/documentation/releasenotes/).
+Replace the jclouds.version X.X.X with the latest version available according to the [Release Notes](/releasenotes/).

 {% highlight xml %}
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"